Q: What pipeline or natural gas infrastructure projects are we talking about?

 Q: Are additional natural gas pipelines necessary to ensure the reliability of our electricity grid?

-A: Many experts disagree with that.
-An independent study commissioned by the Massachusetts Chief Consumer Advocate and Attorney General concluded “that power system reliability will be maintained with or without electric ratepayer investment in new natural gas pipeline capacity.”(iii) The non-profit Regional Transmission Organization responsible for overseeing the New England electricity market has expressed confidence that the changes it has promoted – which encourage the resolution of shortages through supply and demand – will provide the necessary financial incentives for reliable operations at all times of the year without investment in new natural gas pipeline capacity. (iv)
+The non-profit Regional Transmission Organization responsible for overseeing the New England electricity market has expressed confidence that the changes it has promoted – which encourage the resolution of shortages through supply and demand – will provide the necessary financial incentives for reliable operations at all times of the year without investment in new natural gas pipeline capacity.

-Q: I don’t live this proposed pipeline, why should I care?
+Q: I don’t live near any proposed new NGI project, so why should I care?

 Q: What should the state be doing to ensure affordable energy in the future?